 TO ENDOW THE JOURNAL WOULD COST: $390,000

 Please help support the Young Pianist's Beethoven Competition!

 The Young Pianist's Beethoven Competition is an annual competition for high school students in California.
-Founded in 1987 by Celia Méndez, a private piano teacher, its purpose is to serve as a rich artistic educational experience to help high school students better understand and interpret Beethoven's piano sonatas.
-Consistent with this purpose, the prize of the competition is participation in a two-hour master class given to the three winners by an internationally renowned artist.
+Founded in 1987 by Celia Méndez, a private piano teacher, its purpose is to serve as a rich, artistic educational experience for high school students to better understand and interpret Beethoven's piano sonatas.
+Consistent with this purpose, three winners are awarded a two-hour master class with an internationally renowned artist.
 Additional awards are performing opportunities and a monetary prize.
 Since its inception, the master teachers of the competition have included such gifted artists as Richard Goode, Malcolm Bilson, Claude Frank, Garrick Ohlsson, Christopher O'Riley, John O'Conor, Russell Sherman, Ian Hobson, and Anton Kuerti.

 The contestants submit recordings of a prelude and fugue from Bach's Well-Tempered Clavier and a complete Beethoven sonata (up to and including Opus 90).
 The judges for the first stage of the competition select six finalists from the field of applicants, and these finalists perform their complete sonatas before the second team of judges, who then select the three winners who will perform for the master teacher.